Buckwheat Bread (Vegan, Gluten Free Recipe)

 Whole buckwheat is a nutrient-packed, ancient grain like seed – ground into flour and used in buckwheat pancakes, cookies, noodles, and even buckwheat flatbread.
 It has a nutty, slightly bitter, and earthy flavor that’s fabulous in bread.
-Homemade buckwheat bread vanishes quickly around our house.
+This gluten free brown bread vanishes quickly around our house.
 I count myself lucky if I get a slice before it’s gone!

 - Made with whole grains